bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

     # ... different bands for larger fires
 ```

-Admins can view and temporarily edit settings in the web UI. **Edits are in-memory only** -- to make permanent changes, edit the YAML file directly.
+Admins can view and edit settings in the web UI.
+Changes are persisted to `recommended_settings.yaml` on save.

 ---